John J. Degnan, Chairman

 Mr. Rechler was at Reckson from 1989 until January 2007 and during his tenure served as President, Chief Executive Officer, and member of Reckson's Board of Directors since its formation, as well as the Chairman of the Board's Executive Committee.
 Mr. Rechler was the architect of Reckson's successful IPO in 1995.

 Mr. Rechler prides himself on enhancing the communities where RXR operates.
-As such, Mr. Rechler serves as a Board member of the Association for a Better Long Island, Board member of the Association for a Better New York, member of the Hofstra Honors College Advisory Committee, as well as the NYU Real Estate Institute Advisory Committee.
-In addition, Mr. Rechler serves as the Co-President of the Board of Trustees for Friends Academy and serves on the Board of many of the regions top cultural institutions such as the Tribeca Film Institute and the Long Island Children's Museum where he serves as its co-Chairman of the Board.
+As such, Mr. Rechler serves as a member of the Real Estate Board of New York, member of the Hofstra Honors College Advisory Committee, as well as the NYU Real Estate Institute Advisory Committee.
+In addition, Mr. Rechler serves on the Board of many of the region’s top cultural institutions such as The Long Island Children’s Museum, The Feinstein Institute for Medical Research, and the Tribeca Film Institute where he serves as its co-Chairman of the Board.

 Mr. Rechler is a graduate of Clark University.
 He also earned a Masters of Science degree in Real Estate at the New York University Schack Institute.